 Our primary measure of efficacy was symptom-free days.
-In addition, we evaluated the effect of montelukast on the use of rescue medication and on objective parameters such as baseline lung function, AR and FENO as a marker of inflammation, all with negative results.
-Although lung function measurements may correlate poorly with symptoms as scored by parents of wheezing infants, in our earlier study which was conducted in recurrently symptomatic infants, increased AR was associated with reduced baseline lung function, a history of physician-confirmed wheeze and atopic characteristics [13].
-There is some evidence that reduced lung function and increased AR are predictive of the development of asthma at a later age.
-We have shown recently that reduced lung function in infancy was associated with respiratory morbidity and treatment need at the age of 3 years [26].
-Thus, in infants with wheeze, the evaluation of treatment efficacy should preferably include also these objective endpoints.
-There are few studies conducted in infants which have measured objective data on lung function to date.
+In addition, we evaluated the effect of montelukast on the use of rescue medication and on objective parameters, such as baseline lung function, airway responsiveness and FeNO as a marker of inflammation, all with negative results.
+Although lung function measurements may correlate poorly with symptoms as scored by parents of wheezing infants, in our earlier study, which was conducted in recurrently symptomatic infants, increased airway responsiveness was associated with reduced baseline lung function, a history of physicianconfirmed wheeze and atopic characteristics [13].
+There is some evidence that reduced lung function and increased airway responsiveness are predictive of the development of asthma at a later age.
+We have shown recently that reduced lung function in infancy was associated with respiratory morbidity and treatment need at the age of 3 yrs [26].
+Thus, in infants with wheeze, the evaluation of treatment efficacy should preferably include also these objective end-points.
+There are few studies conducted in infants that have measured objective data on lung function to date.
 We have also shown previously that inhaled budesonide can improve sGaw in infants with reduced lung function and recurrent respiratory symptoms [25].
-In contrast, it is still unclear whether AR can be modified by any treatment at this age.
+In contrast, it is still unclear whether airway responsiveness can be modified by any treatment at this age.

-Testing of respiratory function in infants requires expertise and we acknowledge that each technique used in the current study has potential limitations, sources of error and inherent variability which may confound the results.
-However, lung function was assessed according to standardized protocols using the plethysmographic and rapid thoracoabdominal compression techniques [27, 28] and a previously validated method was used to measure AR [13].
-Even in the measurement of FENO, efforts were made to standardize flow during sampling of exhaled air by using a modified single breath technique, nonetheless, the results in the current study may have been confounded by ambient and upper airway NO [29].
+Testing of respiratory function in infants requires expertise and we acknowledge that each technique used in the current study has potential limitations, sources of error and inherent variability that may confound the results.
+However, lung function was assessed according to standardised protocols using the plethysmographic and rapid thoracoabdominal compression techniques [27, 28], and a previously validated method was used to measure airway responsiveness [13].
+Even in the measurement of Feno, efforts were made to standardise flow during sampling of exhaled air by using a modified single breath technique; nonetheless, the results in the current study may have been confounded by ambient and upper airway nitric oxide [29].

 The power calculation used in our study was based on the RSV bronchiolitis study [18].
-It is possible that power was based on an unrealistic large treatment effect meaning that too few patients were recruited, which may partly explain the negative results.
-Infants with asthmatic symptoms may have fewer symptoms compared to children with a recent history of RSV bronchiolitis.
-However, in Bisgaard's study of young children with asthma (age range 12 to 47 months), during the run-in period, the children had symptoms on a median of 81% days compared with 100% of children in the RSV bronchiolitis study [18, 30].
-In this asthma study, it was impossible to determine exact treatment results concerning symptom-free days although higher dose of ICS significantly increased symptom-free days as compared with placebo.
+It is possible that power was based on an unrealistically large treatment effect meaning that too few patients were recruited, which may partly explain the negative results.
+Infants with asthmatic symptoms may have fewer symptoms compared with children with a recent history of RSV bronchiolitis.
+However, in the study of young children with asthma (age range 12-47 months) by BISGAARD et al. [30], during the run-in period, the children had symptoms on a median of 81% days compared with 100% of children in the RSV bronchiolitis study [18].

+In the asthma study by BISGAARD et al. [30], it was impossible to determine exact treatment results concerning symptom-free days although higher dose of ICS significantly increased symptom-free days as compared with placebo.
 In addition, our treatment period was rather a short-term intervention.
-However, in the study of Straub et al [11], a four week period of montelukast was capable of alleviating symptoms as well as FENO and improved lung function.
-Our study was also not intended to reveal the longterm benefit of montelukast therapy, e.g. the possibility that montelukast could reduce exacerbations.
-This question, as well as the value of montelukast as an add-on therapy as well as its benefits in special subgroups in this age group, needs further clarification.
+However, in the study of Straub et al. [11], a 4-week period of montelukast was capable of alleviating symptoms, as well as Feno, and improved lung function.
+Our study was also not intended to reveal the long-term benefit of montelukast therapy, e.g. the possibility that montelukast could reduce exacerbations.
+This question, as well as the value of montelukast as an add-on therapy, and its benefits in special subgroups in this age group, need further clarification.